henryaj/buildgrid/docs/source/using_bazel.rst

    bgd bot --remote=http://localhost:50051 --parent=main temp-directory

-The ``--remote`` option is used to specify the server location (running on the same machine here, and listenning to port 50051).
-The ``--parent`` option is used to specifiy the server instance you except the bot to be attached to.
+The ``--remote`` option is used to specify the server location (running on the same machine here, and listening to port 50051).
+The ``--parent`` option is used to specify the server instance you except the bot to be attached to.
+Refer to the :ref:`CLI reference section <invoking-bgd-bot-temp-directory>` for command line interface details.

 The BuildGrid server is now ready to accept jobs and execute them.
 Bazel needs some :ref:`configuration <bazel-configuration>` in order to run remote builds.